202397101/Ctsl/README.md

 🔗 [GTEx](https://gtexportal.org/home/downloads/adult-gtex/bulk_tissue_expression)

 4. **For Figure 6D, 7C**
-gseaPlot is the code used to generate GSEA plots shown in Figures 6D and 7C.
+gseaPlot is the code used to generate GSEA plots.

 5. **For Figure 3K, 3L, 6C**
 Download TCGA expression data using the TCGAbiolinks R library.